- Sample Provence wine in postcard-worthy villages

 In the afternoon, it's time to explore the Louvre, the world's largest art museum.
 Skip the lines and head right to the classics, as well as your personal favorites.
 Get up close to Venus de Milo and the Mona Lisa, then get some fresh air at the Tuileries Garden.
 In the evening, explore the Champs Elysees and the majestic Arc de Triomphe.

-Day 4: Paris to Marseille, Afternoon of Art & History
+Day 4: Transfer to Marseille, Afternoon of Art & History

 Spend the day visiting the city's historic neighborhoods, like the colorful district of Le Panier.
 This is the "Old Marseille," where the city has its roots.
 It's a working-class enclave on the central port and is the picture of Mediterranean beauty with medieval plazas, ancient churches, and brightly colored facades of the tenement buildings.
 You'll also find street art on the walls in the form of colorful frescoes.